These Hilariously Bad Casting Calls Show What Actresses Deal With On The Daily

 Sepulveres told HuffPost she decided to share the casting calls because the descriptions were so over the top.
 “It was hilariously depressing to me that these descriptions existed,” she said.

-But although she found these particular casting calls to be funny and depressing enough to tweet out, Sepulveres does believe that the portrayal of women on-screen (and on stage) is getting better, even if it’s a slow evolution.
+Although Sepulveres found these particular casting calls to be funny and depressing enough to tweet out, she does believe that the portrayal of women on-screen (and on stage) is getting better, even if it’s a slow evolution.

 “There are roles for women where they are the superheroes, or the anti-heroes or even just multi-faceted, interesting, flawed and fun to watch,” she said, acknowledging women like “Issa Rae, Shonda Rimes, Jennie Snyder Urman, Mindy Kaling [and] Nahnatchka Khan” who have helped diversify the portrayal of women in film and TV.

-Note: CLARIFICATION: This piece has been updated to include comment from Casting Networks and clarify its role in disseminating these casting calls.